 The Entrant of Record will receive an email from awards@theemmys.tv with information about logging into the online ordering system.

-Statue eligibility is limited to individuals - networks or other corporate entities are not eligible for Recipient statues.
-Statue orders take, on average, three (3) to four (4) weeks to process once the order is received.
+Statuette eligibility is limited to individuals - networks or other corporate entities are not eligible for Recipient statuettes.
+Statuette orders take, on average, three (3) to four (4) weeks to process once the order is received.

 BAND ENGRAVING